Letting Go In Love

 TUTOR: Anne Overzee

-COSTS: The total cost of the course is £1,250, with a deposit of £350.
-The deposit is due within 7 days of acceptance onto the course.
-The modules are charged at £300 each, making the total cost £1,250.
+COSTS: £450 per retreat, with a deposit of £150 for each retreat.
+The deposit is due within 7 days of acceptance onto the retreat.

 Anne is offering the course for dana (voluntary giving), and details for this will be provided to participants nearer the time.